-We have covered how to transform adverse conditions into a path to enlightenment with our thoughts, and now we discuss it in terms of our actions, what we can actually do.
-What we can do is explained with the last lines of this section:
+We have covered how to transform adverse conditions into a path to enlightenment with our thoughts, and now we’ll discuss it in terms of our actions, which is explained in the last line of this section:

 The supreme method possesses four actions of use, (so) instantly apply to the meditation whatever I happen to meet.